fingerprintjs/fingerprintjs-pro-chrome-extension-example/README.md

 # FingerprintJS Pro Chrome Extension Example

 This repository contains example Chrome extension that uses the FingerprintJS Pro Agent.
+You can install the example chrome extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/fingerprintjs-example-bro/knppbjgkegnlbhddedbilnfmnkdocekn).

 ### Why it exists